Concordia Village: Springfield’s Premier

 Independent Senior Living Community

 Tired of cutting grass?
 Want more time to do what you love most?
-At Breeze Park, you’re invited to embrace active, enriching retirement living, free from the hassles that come with maintaining a household.
+At Concordia Village, you’re invited to embrace active, enriching retirement living, free from the hassles that come with maintaining a household.

 Choose between our distinctive patio homes and senior apartments to find an option that best suits your lifestyle.
-However you choose, life at Breeze Park puts you right in the thick of it — on-site dining, stellar services and amenities, a wide assortment of recreation activities, and a community of good friends to share them with, all in the heart of St. Charles, MO 63304.
+However you choose, life at Concordia Village puts you right in the thick of it — on-site dining, stellar services and amenities, a wide assortment of recreation activities, and a community of good friends to share them with, all in the heart of Springfield, IL 62711.

-At Breeze Park, our personal services and on-site conveniences are designed to support you as you discover the possibilities of retirement living.
+At Concordia Village, our personal services and on-site conveniences are designed to support you as you discover the possibilities of retirement living.
 Our spacious senior apartments and patio homes are perfect for pursuing a stimulating, independent lifestyle filled with endless opportunities for fun and friendship.
 You’re sure to feel right at home the moment you walk in the door.

-There are many special and unique features offered at Breeze Park, including:
+There are many special and unique features offered at Concordia Village, including:

 - Diverse social, cultural, and educational services all year round